Theodor

 LUCY MAYNARD, by Miss Martha Russell, from the Columbian [Lady's and Gentleman's] Magazine for April, 1844, transcribed by NORMAN BARRY.
 This is referred to in the essay above.

-An historical ballad entitled "Arnold de Winkelried" by Sara Jane Lippincott (1823 - 1904) was published in Sartain's Union Magazine of Literature and Art (Philadelphia), Vol. VI, January - June, 1850, under the pseudonym "Grace Greenwood."
+An historical ballad entitled "Arnold de Winkelried" by Sara Jane Lippincott (1823 - 1904) was published in Sartain's Union Magazine of Literature and Art (Philadelphia), Vol. VII, January - June, 1850, under the pseudonym "Grace Greenwood."
 For biographical information concerning Grace Greenwood, refer to Wikipedia.

 "The Ancient Song of Sempach" and "The Final Word" on the Historicity of Arnold von Winkelried.

-VI) A LANGUAGE COMPARISON OF THE WRITINGS OF JAMES FENIMORE COOPER AND "THE HELMSMAN OF LAKE ERIE"
+VII) A LANGUAGE COMPARISON OF THE WRITINGS OF JAMES FENIMORE COOPER AND "THE HELMSMAN OF LAKE ERIE"

-NEW!
-VIII) THE POUGHKEEPSIE FACTOR: THE LINK TO JAMES FENIMORE COOPER?
+IX) THE POUGHKEEPSIE FACTOR: THE LINK TO JAMES FENIMORE COOPER?

 Return to Top